 He learned his business as a principal at Public Strategies, Inc. (now Hill+Knowlton Strategies) where he managed research, public policy initiatives, media, and crisis communications for clients of the firm.

-Jeff is a graduate of Abilene Christian University where he studied Political Science.
-He is currently pursuing a Master of Science degree in Energy Policy and Climate Science (Science, Technology, and International Security) at Johns Hopkins University in Washington, DC.
+Jeff is a graduate of Abilene Christian University where he earned a Bachelor of Arts in Political Science and earned a Master of Science in energy policy and climate science from Johns Hopkins University in Washington, DC.